seba970423/CachyOSKernel-Forge/README.md

 ## Usage

-Clone the repository, enter it and then launch build.sh:
+Clone the repository, enter it, and then launch builder.sh:

 ```bash
 git clone https://github.com/seba970423/CachyOSKernel-Forge